Last updated: 25th of August 2022

 1.4.1 Our websites

-When you make a purchase in our Webshop, we collect your name, phone number, e-mail address and details about your employer (name and business address).
+When you place an order in our Webshop, we collect your name, phone number, e-mail address and details about your employer (name and business address).
 This information is necessary to enable us to manage the purchase order, i.e. to send the order to the correct address and to contact you if necessary.
 If you order a mobile subscription, we will also register your date of birth.

 We have an obligation to store the order information to meet accounting requirements, submit reports to the tax authorities and be able to handle claims of guarantees and returns.
 The data will be deleted after a five (5) year file retention period.